Skip to content

 SORN and car insurance

 A SORNed vehicle does not legally need to be insured - but there are important points to consider before cancelling your policy.
+Inheriting a vehicle is another common reason to consider this - our guide on legally moving a vehicle after a bereavement walks through the practical insurance picture.

 If your vehicle is stored on private land and you are confident it poses no risk of damage while off the road, cancelling insurance during the SORN period is an option.
 However, a standard car insurance policy will not cover damage caused by fire, flood, theft or vandalism to a vehicle without active cover in place.
 Some insurers offer a specific laid-up policy for vehicles in storage.